camroach87/gefcom2017/README.md

     + Or maybe train a new model based of months surrounding forecast period - probably makes more sense than above point.

 ## Questions
+* Do I need holiday variables when I have day of year variables?
+    + Probably.
+If holidays don't always fall on same day of year.
 * Am I using the correct CV approach?
 K-fold cross-validation.
-Yes ok.
+    + Yes ok.
 Bonsoo paper
 * Would combining a monthly forecast and normalised demand poe levels improve things?
 See monthly-consumption-forecasting doc.
-Subtract monthly average and then add back on using forecast.
-Normalisation will need to happen as well.
+    + Subtract monthly average and then add back on using forecast.       + Normalisation will need to happen as well.
-Uncertainty - forecast hh model minus avg demand.
+    + Uncertainty - forecast hh model minus avg demand.
 Predict avg demand + uncertainty for avg demand x 1000.
 * L1 and L2 regularization with many lagged variables.
 Uncomfortable that this appears to work so well.
-I'm not crazy - this seems reasonable.
+    + I'm not crazy - this seems reasonable.
 Google lasso autogregression for examples of time-series autogregression.
 * Regularization: Does scaling predictor variables matter that much?
-Not an issue.
+    + Not an issue.
 * Response var: should I do a log transformation for positivity.
 Is that always best?
-Not always best - upper quantiles can stretch out too much.
+    + Not always best - upper quantiles can stretch out too much.
 Huge tails in the distribution.
-Yeo-Johnson family of distributions to keep things positive.
+    +Yeo-Johnson family of distributions to keep things positive.